Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Discussion

 \subsection{R-sGAIA}

-The proposed R-sGAIA can probabilistically highlight the gastric folds on a pixel-by-pixel basis based on the medical findings, as shown in Figure 5.
-In this experiment, we found that the proposed R-sGAIA achieved 6.0\% and 2.7\% better performance in terms of the F1-score than RandAugment on baseline models 1 and 2, respectively.
-This confirms the importance of our probabilistic augmentation based on medical knowledge.
-On baseline 2, R-sGAIA further improves the F1-score by 1.2\% over the previous sGAIA in a stand-alone comparison.
-This may be because R-sGAIA used validation data to determine $p(e)$ as a continuous function, and was thus able to generate many types of enhancement images that better enhanced the gastric folds than sGAIA, which used a subjectively fixed value.
-The fact that the function of $p(e)$ with respect to the edge strength $e=E(x,y)$ is approximately between 0.1 and 0.9 is thought to have contributed to the performance improvement by allowing more stochastic variation than sGAIA in the very strong and weak edge strength regions, i.e., by contributing to the diversity of the generated images.
+The proposed R-sGAIA can probabilistically highlight the gastric folds on a pixel-by-pixel basis based on medical findings, as shown in Figure 5.
+In this study, we found that R-sGAIA achieved an F1 score improvement of 6.0 points and 2.7 points over RandAugment on baseline models 1 and 2, respectively.
+This highlights the importance of probabilistic augmentation informed by medical knowledge.
+In baseline model 2, R-sGAIA further improved the F1 score by 1.2 points over the previous sGAIA in a direct comparison.
+This improvement may be attributed to R-sGAIA's use of validation data to determine $p(e)$ as a continuous function, which enables it to generate a wider variety of enhancement images that better highlighted the gastric folds compared to sGAIA, which used a subjectively fixed value.
+The function of $p(e)$ with respect to edge strength $e=E(x,y)$ ranged approximately between 0.1 and 0.9, which likely contributed to the performance improvement.
+By allowing more stochastic variation in regions with very strong and weak edge strengths, R-sGAIA enhanced the diversity of the generated images, thus leading to better detection performance.